apache/druid/docs/do-not-merge.md

 | Null MVD column| `''`| Null|
 | ARRAY| Null| Null|
 | COMPLEX| none| Null|
 </details>

-### Stop supervisors that ingest from multiple Kafka topics before downgrading
+### Stop Supervisors that ingest from multiple Kafka topics before downgrading

 If you have added supervisors that ingest from multiple Kafka topics in Druid 28.0.0 or later, stop those supervisors before downgrading to a version prior to Druid 28.0.0 because the supervisors will fail in versions prior to Druid 28.0.0.